A BARD DAYS NIGHT

 She bent down and lifted her lyre.
 It was not an easy task as she was in obvious pain, but somehow she managed to settle the instrument next to her shoulder, and to the delight of all, she began to sing.

 Gabrielle was riveted in her place.
-She imagined that Sappho could sing beautifully and could play the lyre beautifully as well.
-But to hear her sing alone, without the backing of additional musicians, accompanied only by her lyre, could not be adequately described.
+She imagined that Sappho could sing beautifully and could play the lyre beautifully as well, for no one else in all of Greece mastered a 21 string lyre.
+But to hear her sing alone, without the backing music of musicians, accompanied only by her lyre, could not be adequately described.
 Truly she was one of the Muses; there could be no other explanation.
-The song itself was a haunting melody, with Mycaenian lyrics that told the tale of a love lost and a vow to roam the earth until the lovers were reunited once more.
+The song itself was a haunting melody, with Mycenian lyrics that told the tale of a love lost and a vow to roam the earth until the lovers were reunited once more.

-Gabrielle watched the poet with new understanding.
+Gabrielle brushed away a tear from her cheek and watched the poet with new understanding.
 The tour they were on had nothing to do with dinars or fame.
-The Tenth Muse was looking for someone; someone she had once loved dearly and somehow lost.
+She was looking for someone.
+Someone she had once loved dearly and somehow lost.
 She sang in every village and every town hoping her lover would hear her song and return.
-Sappho had traveled throughout Greece, and now there were only two villages and one city left to sing in, and still she had not found her lover.
-The bard watched the poet performance quietly as tears filled her eyes.
+Sappho traveled throughout Greece, and now there were only two villages and one city left to sing in, and still she had not found her lover.
+Gabrielle let the next tear fall.